ABOUT THE MUSEUM

 The fundamental tasks of the Ogulin Heritage Museum are to collect, showcase and publish historical, cultural and artistic materials and documents from Ogulin and its surroundings.

-Today, one can see the permanent exhibition in the Museum comprising: the Collection of Stone Monuments, the Homeland War Collection and Memorial Room of the Killed, Dead, and Missing Homeland War Patriots, the Ethnographic Collection, the Memorial Room of Ivana Brlić Mažuranić, the Alpine Collection, the Archaeological Collection, Cell No. 6 and the Art Collection.
-The Museum also holds items related to old crafts and trades, numerous technical items, old weapons, old photographs and a collection of postcards and greeting cards.
+Today, one can see the permanent exhibition in the Museum comprising: the Collection of Stone Monuments, the Homeland War Collection and Memorial Room of the Killed, Dead, and Missing Homeland War Patriots, the Ethnographic Collection, Civil Collection, the Memorial Room of Ivana Brlić Mažuranić, the Alpine Collection, the Archaeological Collection, Cell No. 6 and the Art Collection.
+The Museum also holds items related to old crafts and trades, numerous technical items, old photographs and a collection of postcards and greeting cards.

 Throughout the year, the Museum is open for visitors, who can discover the diverse cultural heritage of Ogulin region, from Prehistoric times, through the Middle Ages, to Modern times, with expert guidance of the museum staff.